 Approval of special-use requests.

-Unlawful Unit Uses: Pursuant to Section 9 of the Maillet Woods Condominium Master Deed, “Restrictions on Use” is setforth:
+Unlawful Unit Uses: Pursuant to Section 9 of the Maillet Woods Condominium Master Deed, “Restrictions on Use” is set forth:

 “No Unit shall be used for any purpose other than a two bedroom residential dwelling purposes”.